 - A questions and discussion section.

-The tutorial itself is a professionally formatted PDF document that’s easily viewed on your computer, laptop, phone, or other device.
+The tutorial can be taken as an online course or as a professionally formatted PDF document that’s easily viewed on any device.
 My tutorials include a table of contents, lots of tips and tricks, and include a resources section for where you can find supplies.
 Your purchase includes full customer support to help you enjoy your tutorial to the fullest.